-Operator: School District PROGRAM DETAILS Туре:
+Operator: School District PROGRAM DETAILS Type:

-Type of Support Level of Support Age Range Caseload FTE Itinerant Learning Support 12 to 14 13 0.8 Justification: Students are a circumstance which requir always serviced with their sa es an age range variance. ame grade and age of peers.
-There is ne ever a Locations: Antietam Middle/Senior High School A Junior/Senior High School Building A building in which General Education programs are operated
+Type of Support Level of Support Age Range Caseload FTE Itinerant Learning Support 12 to 14 13 0.8 Justification: Students are always serviced with their same grade and age of peers.
+There is never a circumstance which requires an age range variance.
+Locations: Antietam Middle/Senior High School A Junior/Senior High School Building A building in which General Education programs are operated